MicrosoftDocs/dynamics365smb-docs/business-central/ui-work-report.md

 The report prints to the printer shown in the **Selected printer** field on the report request page.
 You can't change the printer from this page.

 The selected printer is either set on the **Printer Selections** page or it's the default printer set up on the **Printer Management** page.
-If you want to use another, see  [Set Up Printers](ui-specify-printer-selection-reports.md).
+If you want to use another printer, see  [Set Up Printers](ui-specify-printer-selection-reports.md).

 If no printer is specified on the **Printer Selections** page or set as default on the **Printer Management** page, the browser printing feature is used.
 In this case, **Browser** appears in the *Selected printer** field on the report request page.